hullcss/hullcss-discord-bot/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug Report
+name: Bug report
-description: Report a bug with the HullCSS Bot
+about: Report a bug in this project
-title: '[BUG REPORT] <Concise description of the bug>'
+title: '[BUG REPORT] <Name of the bug>'
 labels: ['bug']
 ---